ladybug-tools/spider/burning-manalemma-2017/README.md

 ## Change Log

+## 2017-09-11 ~ Theo

+* More R11
+* Geocoding
+* Lights and shadows
+* Height scale
+* More auto-loading terrain

+There are three levels of existence for each script
+* Standalone - for testing
+* Three.js plugin - for general usage
+* Child - part of some larger, undetermined kit of tools

+Understand how these work is not easy, but as understanding arises it tends to simplify things

 ## 2017-09-10 ~ Theo

+* Terrain and destinations and move working OK
+	* 2017-08-31 ~ Separate terrain code from basic Three.js loader
-* Progess is being made on the simplification - just very very slowly
+* Progress is being made on the simplification - just very very slowly
 * Trick learned today: console log may parent / content window dependent

 ## 2017-09-08 ~ Theo